Spacehelme/Spacehelme/README.md

 - 👋 Hi, I’m @Spacehelme
 - 👀 I’m interested in coding in HTML, CSS, JAVASCRIPT.
-- 🌱 I’m currently learning C#.
-HTML, CSS, and JAVASCRIPT
+- 🌱 I’m currently learning Python
+- ⌚ I have some past experience in C#, HTML, CSS.
 - 💞️ I’m not ready to collaborate on anything yet.
-- 📫 How to reach me Tadkitchens@gmail.com

 <!---
 Spacehelme/Spacehelme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.